La Mirada, California: Education

 Public education in a majority of La Mirada is governed by the Norwalk-La Mirada Unified School District, headquartered in neighboring Norwalk.
 La Mirada has one public secondary school, La Mirada High School.

-The Creek Park and Granada Heights neighborhoods in northern La Mirada are within the boundaries of the East Whittier City School District K - 8th grade, the Whittier Union High School District, and Rio Hondo College District all with campuses in nearby Whittier.
+The Creek Park and Granada Heights neighborhoods in northern La Mirada are within the boundaries of the East Whittier City School District (K-8), the Whittier Union High School District, and Rio Hondo College, all with campuses in nearby Whittier.

 Several private schools are located in La Mirada: